IEC Residency Requirement Explained

 Important for Italian citizens:

 If you’re an Italian citizen, you must also provide a residence certificate (certificato di residenza) to prove you live in Italy.
 The certificate must be translated into English or French by a certified translator (you can’t translate it yourself).
-Then, combine the original document and the translation into one file and upload it under “Optional documents” at the bottom of the Document Checklist page in your GCKey account.

 Do I need to be in my country of citizenship when I apply for IEC?